The needs of a person who is grieving are often quite simple.

 There are things you can do to support someone over time:

-• let them know how they can reach out for help - for example video calls or online supports, they may be unsure about what they can ask for
+- let them know how they can reach out for help - they may be unsure about what they can ask for

 Supporting a person who is grieving can be difficult.
-Know your limits and only offer to do what you can reasonably do.
+Know your limits in terms of how much time or help you can offer.
+For example, do not offer to cook dinner every night if you do not have the time.
+Only offer to do what you can reasonably expect to do.

 Do not feel offended if the person refuses your offer of help or prefers to get help from someone else.